bbc/audio-orchestration/Readme.md

 ### Linking libraries

-To develop the `bbcat-js` and `cloud-sync` libraries alongside `bbcat-orchestration`, they may be linked to use the local development version instead of the version installed in `node_modules`.
+To develop the `bbcat-js` library alongside `bbcat-orchestration`, they may be linked to use the local development version instead of the version installed in `node_modules`.

-First, run `npm install` in `bbcat-js/` and `cloud-sync/` respectively to get their development dependencies.
-Note that changes to cloud-sync may only be picked up after running `npm run build_lib` in its directory.
+First, run `yarn install` in `bbcat-js/` to install its development dependencies.

-Then, run `npm link` in `bbcat-js/` and `cloud-sync/`.
-This registers the development version with `npm`.
+Then, run `yarn link` in `bbcat-js/`.
+This registers the development version with `yarn`.

-Now, back in the repository root, the linked version can be enabled using `npm link bbcat-js` and `npm link synckit-cloud`.
+Now, back in the repository root, the linked version can be enabled using `yarn link bbcat-js`.

-The same process may be used to link the `bbcat-orchestration` package into each of the examples after running `npm install` in their directories.
+The same process may be used to link the `bbcat-orchestration` package into each of the examples after running `yarn install` in their directories.